وحكم الأمر نوعان أداء و هو تسليم عين الواجب بالأمر و قضاء و هو تسليم مثل الواجب به

 One of the two (adāʾ and qaḍāʾ) can be used in the place of the other metaphorically, such that it is permissible to do adāʾ with the intention of qaḍāʾ and vice versa.

-The usage of the words adāʾ and qaḍāʾ are interchangeable such that if one can use the word adāʾ with intention of qaḍāʾ, and likewise one can use the word qaḍāʾ with the intention of doing adāʾ.
-For example one may say نويت أن أقضي ظهر اليوم, i.e. I intend to do qaḍāʾ of Ẓuhr today, i.e. I intend to pray (do adāʾ) of Ẓuhr.
-Likewise, one may say نويت أن أؤدي ظهر الأمس meaning I intend to do adāʾ of yesterday's Ẓuhr, i.e. I intend to make up (do qaḍāʾ) for (the) Ẓuhr (which I missed) yesterday.
+The terms adāʾ and qaḍāʾ are interchangeable, so that one may use adāʾ with the intention of qaḍāʾ, and likewise qaḍāʾ with the intention of adāʾ.
+One might say نويت أن أقضي ظهر اليوم, "I intend to do qaḍāʾ of Ẓuhr today," meaning I intend to pray (adāʾ) Ẓuhr.
+One might also say نويت أن أؤدي ظهر الأمس, "I intend to do adāʾ of yesterday's Ẓuhr," meaning I intend to make up (qaḍāʾ) the Ẓuhr I missed yesterday.

-The usage of the word qaḍāʾ in the place of adāʾ is many such as the saying of Allah ﴿فَإِذَا قُضِيَتِ الصَّلَاةُ فَانتَشِرُوا فِي الْأَرْضِ﴾1.
+The use of qaḍāʾ in place of adāʾ has many parallels in the Qurʾān, as in the saying of Allāh ﴿فَإِذَا قُضِيَتِ الصَّلَاةُ فَانتَشِرُوا فِي الْأَرْضِ﴾.1

-Imām al-Bazdawī says that the word adāʾ is generally used to mean both adāʾ and qaḍāʾ.
-This is in contrast to qaḍāʾ which is only reserved for its meaning, i.e. it is not used to mean adāʾ.
+Imām al-Bazdawī notes that adāʾ is generally used to mean both adāʾ and qaḍāʾ, whereas qaḍāʾ is reserved for its own meaning and is not used to mean adāʾ.

-An objection may arise: as the use of the word qaḍāʾ with the intention of adāʾ is permissible, why is it not allowed for the case where a person fasts in Shaʿbān thinking it to be Ramaḍān?
-For example, if one said I am doing qaḍāʾ (intending the meaning of adāʾ) of Ramaḍān, the fasting of Ramaḍān will not be done in this case.
-The Aḥnāf say that this is not due to the meaning of the sentence being rejected, nor the interchangeability of the words adāʾ and qaḍāʾ being rejected, rather it is because adāʾ of an action cannot occur before its sabab has come into effect.
-Therefore, as Ramaḍān has not started, its sabab has not been found, therefore one cannot do adāʾ of it.
+An objection arises: if it is permissible to use qaḍāʾ with the intention of adāʾ, why is it not allowed in the case of a man who fasts in Shaʿbān thinking it to be Ramaḍān?
+If he says, "I am doing qaḍāʾ (intending the meaning of adāʾ) of Ramaḍān," the fasting of Ramaḍān is not thereby fulfilled.
+The Aḥnāf reply that the issue is not with the meaning of the sentence, nor with the interchangeability of adāʾ and qaḍāʾ; rather, adāʾ of an action cannot occur before its sabab has come into effect.
+Since Ramaḍān has not yet started, its sabab has not been found, and so adāʾ of it cannot be performed.

-In contrast, if a person fasts in Shawwāl thinking it to be Ramaḍān, then this is permissible, i.e. a person has a few qaḍāʾ of Ramaḍān which they need to make up from before, now they fast in Shawwāl thinking it to be Ramaḍān, i.e. they say I am doing adāʾ of Ramaḍān, then their qaḍāʾ will be done2.
+A man who fasts in Shawwāl thinking it to be Ramaḍān, by contrast, fulfils his qaḍāʾ.
+He has a few qaḍāʾ fasts of Ramaḍān still owing from earlier; he then fasts in Shawwāl thinking it to be Ramaḍān, saying "I am doing adāʾ of Ramaḍān."
+His qaḍāʾ is fulfilled.2

 و القضاء يجب بما يجب به الأداء عند المحققين خلافا للبعض